andybennett7/R_workflows_paper/README.md

 # R_workflows_paper
- R scripts to expedite the processing of glycomic, glycoproteomic, and glycolipid data
+ R scripts to expedite the processing of glycomic, glycoproteomic, and lipidomic LC-MS/MS data